IBM/DataStage/RemoteEngine/kubernetes/README.md

 # the storage size in gb
 storage_size=20

-# comma separated list of ids (IAM IDs for cloud, check https://cloud.ibm.com/docs/account?topic=account-identity-overview for details; uids/usernames for cp4d) that can also pass data to remote engine besides the owner
+# comma separated list of ids (IAM IDs for cloud, check https://cloud.ibm.com/docs/account?topic=account-identity-overview for details; uids/usernames for cp4d) that can also control remote engine besides the owner
 # additional_users=IBMid-1000000000,IBMid-2000000000,IBMid-3000000000...

 # the zen url to use for CP4D environment